-- Twelve limit level exceedances of turbidity were recorded at Stream A, B & freshwater inland marsh; and - Two action and seven limit level exceedances of SS were recorded at Stream A, B & freshwater inland marsh. - 5.2.5 The marine water exceedances were summarised in Table 5.2-1.
-For the exceedances at M_RO1, KLW and KS, they were not considered project-related.
-The exceedances were mainly due to the natural variation of marine water after the typhoon.
+- One action and thirteen limit level exceedances of turbidity were recorded at Stream A, B & freshwater inland marsh; and - Two action and nine limit level exceedances of SS were recorded at Stream A, B & freshwater inland marsh. - 5.2.5 The marine water exceedances were summarised in Table 5.2-1.
+For the exceedances at M_RO1 and KLW were considered not project-related.
+The exceedances were mainly due to the natural variation of marine water after the rainstorm.
 The magnitude of the increase of SS and turbidity were similar to the control monitoring stations at M_A and M_B.
-According to the sampling record, the weather of the sampling date was fine and no major silty runoff was observed at the sampling locations.

-Table 5.2-1 Marine Water Exceedance Summary April - May 2006
+Table 5.2-1 Marine Water Exceedance Summary May - Jun 2006